This guide will take you through the process of exporting your database from your previous host, so that you can then

 - Locate and access your database on your current host.

 - Export and save the database locally.

-1. LOCATE AND ACCESS YOUR DATABASE ON YOUR CURRENT HOST:
+1. EXPORTING YOUR DATABASE ON YOUR CURRENT HOST:

 Log into your cPanel (please contact your previous host for assistance if you need it) and click on the icon called phpMyAdmin.
 This will open up an application used to manipulate and manage your database.

 Note: The images below are from the most current version of phpMyAdmin.
 Older versions may have a slightly different setup.

 You will see a vertical list of databases on the left side of your window.
 Click on the database for the website you are planning to migrate.